sleeyax/stremio-addons/packages/addons/stremio-horrible-addon/README.md

 * Open the addon manager and paste `https://stremio-horrible-addon.sleeyax.now.sh/manifest.json` in the addon repository field.<br>
 ![addon repo field](https://i.imgur.com/RODMkww.png)

-## Known bugs
-* Combined episodes (e.g. ep.
-1-12 in one torrent) do not show up in the episode selection.
-This will be fixed in upcoming updates.

 ## Running locally
 Make sure you have the latest version of NodeJS installed.
 Then clone this repo and run `npm install`.
 You can start a development server with `npm run start:watch`, just make sure to use `npm run start` in production.